 In the course of the recruitment or selection process, child protection issues are discussed in the selection interview.
 The child protection guideline is already pointed out to people during the job interview.
 Identification with the Child Protection Policy and a commitment to comply with the Code of Conduct are prerequisites for employment.

-The attitude towards violence against children is discussed when staff are recruited and when agreements are made with volunteers and freelancers.
+The attitude towards violence against children is discussed when staff is recruited and when agreements are made with volunteers and freelancers.
 An extended certificate of good conduct from the police must be provided if the work involves direct contact with children.
 All employees are informed about the Child Protection Policy in a personal interview.

 4.3 Awareness-raising measures and further training